Theodor Schneider

-Theodor Schneider (7 May 1911, Frankfurt am Main – 31 October 1988, Freiburg im Breisgau) was a German mathematician, best known for providing proof of what is now known as the Gelfond–Schneider theorem.
+Theodor Schneider (7 May 1911 – 31 October 1988) was a German mathematician, best known for providing proof of what is now known as the Gelfond–Schneider theorem, who was born in Frankfurt am Main and died in Freiburg im Breisgau.

-Schneider studied from 1929 to 34 in Frankfurt; he solved Hilbert's 7th problem in his PhD thesis, which then came to be known as the Gelfond–Schneider theorem.
-Later he became an assistant to Carl Ludwig Siegel in Göttingen, where he stayed until 1953.
-Then he became a professor in Erlangen (1953–59) and finally until his retirement in Freiburg (1959–1976).
-During his time in Freiburg he also served as the director of the Mathematical Research Institute of Oberwolfach from 1959 to 1963.
+Schneider studied from 1929 to 1934 in Frankfurt; he solved Hilbert's 7th problem in his PhD thesis, which then came to be known as the Gelfond–Schneider theorem.
+Later, he became an assistant to Carl Ludwig Siegel in Göttingen, where he stayed until 1953.
+Then, he became a professor in Erlangen (1953–1959) and finally until his retirement in Freiburg (1959–1976).
+During his time in Freiburg, he also served as the director of the Mathematical Research Institute of Oberwolfach from 1959 to 1963.
 His doctoral students include H. P. Schlickewei.